tschw1/tschw1/README.md

-# Hi there 👋
+# Hello there 👋

-### I'm Toni, 20 years old and currently I work as a corporate student in business IT 📊💻
+### My name is Toni, I’m 20 years old, and I currently work as a corporate student in business IT 📊💻

-I was coding in the past on some basic websites and Python projects like Discord bots.
-I was also writing a few Python scripts at work to automate user management with APIs.
-That was pretty cool because those were my first "real" projects that really had a purpose 🙂
+In the past, I was coding some basic websites and Python projects like Discord bots.
+I also wrote a few Python scripts at work to automate user management with APIs.
+Those were my first „real“ projects with a clear purpose, and they were quite exciting 🙂

-So I am mostly into Python coding, but I want to learn web developement a bit right now 📖.
-I really like how quickly you can build small apps with Js Frameworks like NestJs.
-You build a quick backend, link a database and you're ready to feed your frontend with some data 💾
+I’m primarily focused on Python coding, but I’m eager to learn more about web development at the moment 📖.
+In web development, I really appreciate how quickly you can create small applications with JavaScript frameworks like NestJs.
+You build a quick backend, connect a database, and you’re ready to supply your frontend with data 💾

-Sadly my skills in this area aren't really advanced.
-But thanks to being a corporate student I got approved for GitHub Education!
-So I hope I'll find a few courses or developer tools/resources there that will help me to learn a few new things 🤓
+Unfortunately, my skills in this area aren’t very advanced yet.
+However, as a corporate student, I’ve been approved for GitHub Education!
+I hope to find some courses or developer tools/resources there that will help me learn new things 🤓

-So if you want to accompany me on my journey.
-Watch me suffer, celebrate and everything in between.
-Then feel free to take a look at my profile and leave a bit of feedback if you want 😇
+If you’d like to join me on my journey, watch me struggle, celebrate, and everything in between.
+Feel free to check out my profile and leave some feedback if you wish 😇

-Oh and I am from Germany 🇩🇪 btw, so sometimes when I'm coding at 2am my brain isn't really braining anymore and the translation processes are a bit too much.
-So if you're reading any weird sounding commits here, that's probably because of that 🫩😂
+Oh, and by the way, I’m from Germany 🇩🇪.
+So sometimes when I’m coding at 2 am, my brain isn’t braning, and the translation processes become a bit overwhelming.
+If you come across any oddly worded commits here, that’s probably the reason 🫩😂

 <!--
 **tschw1/tschw1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.